Amekiri-Studio/SMTP-Sender/README.md

 # STMP-Sender
-It is a email sender based on STMP
+It is an email sender based on STMP